janusschmidt/jquery.pivot/README.md

 3. Minify selected files.
 4. Run jasmine tests via phantomjs.

-When developing edit the `src\*.ts` files run `grunt typescript:demo` in a nodejs console and check your changes in `demo\demo.htm` and/or `tests\specrunner.html`.
+When developing edit the `typescript\src\*.ts` files run `grunt typescript:dev` in a nodejs console and check your changes in `demo\demo.htm` and/or `tests\run.html`.
 When you're done coding and think everything is in order run `grunt` without arguments to run everything.
 Always complete this step without errors before sending a pull request.

 If you wan't to send a pull request, make sure you run *grunt* without errors first.

-If you for some reason don't want to use typescript, You're welcome to send bugs/change suggestions in plain javacript
+__Secret bonus *grunt* task.__ If you have a saucelab account you can fill in set your sauce credentials in the environment variables and run `grunt sauce` to get the unittest run in different target browsers.
+You must have java installed and added to your nodejs environment path.
+Also you must have local webserver serving you web on localhost/jquery.pivot.
+Don't sweat it if you skip this step. :-)

 ##License
 The project uses the MIT license.